-Mark does his best to pass on the skills and concepts of the Bujinkan in the most complete and effective way possible, following the example of his Bujinkan teacher – Michael Russell of Santa Rosa, CA – as well as Soke and the Shihan in Japan.
+Zoe does her best to pass on the skills and concepts of the Bujinkan in the most complete and effective way possible, following the example of her Bujinkan teacher – Michael Russell – as well as Soke and the Shihan in Japan.

-Mark encourages fellow students to recognize that there is a process to studying the Bujinkan properly and that one must fully participate in that process, without cutting corners, to gain a true and useful grasp of the art.
-He tries to orient instruction toward a combination of practical application and traditional forms by people with a wide variety of physical strengths, types, and/or limitations.
+Zoe encourages fellow students to recognize that there is a process to studying the Bujinkan properly and that one must fully participate in that process, without cutting corners, to gain a true and useful grasp of the art.
+She tries to orient instruction toward a combination of practical application and traditional forms by people with a wide variety of physical strengths, types, and/or limitations.